DMeville/Steamworks-P2P-Plus/README.md

 ```
 Core.net.RegisterPrefab("MyPrefab", myPrefab);
 ```
-Extend NetworkGameObject and override Peek, Priority, Serialize, and Deserialize using the same method we did for a message above.
+Extend NetworkEntity and override Peek, Priority, Serialize, and Deserialize using the same method we did for a message above.
 Attach this "Behaviour" to your prefab.

 Then to spawn the prefab: